streamx-dev/streamx-commerce-accelerator/README.md

    > **Note:** For local development you can also use mesh-light.yaml which comes with the basic functionality only that allows to run on limited resources.

+   Alternatively, instead of the `streamx run` you can use the `streamx dev` command.
+   This allows you to view the mesh in graphic mode within the local instance of [StreamX Dashboard](http://localhost:9088/mesh).

 2. **Run the Proxy**

    Start the local proxy for serving the website: